sapped/Authenticated-Full-Stack-Streamlit/README.md

     auth_basic "closed site";
     auth_basic_user_file /nginx/auth/.htpasswd;

+## how to make an htpasswd
+You need to install apache2-utils
+    sh sudo apt update
+    sh sudo apt install apache2-utils

 ### Env Files
 API, PGAdmin4, and Postgres each have ".env.template" files that you'll use to create your own ".env" files in each corresponding subdirectory.
 The ".env" files themselves are .gitignore'd

 ## Guides Referenced when Building This